6 Behaviors That Can Predict Narcissistic Rage

 Other Narcissistic Rage Situations to Consider

 Just because you are paid to do a job doesn’t mean anyone gets to abuse you, whether boss or coworker.
-If it’s a coworker, let them know that you won’t tolerate their abusive outbursts.
-If they can’t respect your boundaries, you may consider talking to a higher authority.
+If it’s a coworker, tell them you won’t tolerate their abusive outbursts.
+You may consider talking to a higher authority if they can’t respect your boundaries.

 The Raging Stranger

 Narcissistic temper flares can be especially frightening if you don’t know the person.
 You never know if this ranting stranger is going to turn violent.
-Don’t engage with their fury, and you must get away from them.
+Don’t engage with their fury; you must escape them.

 The Toxic Family Member

-Blood may be thicker than water, but it doesn’t entitle any toxic relative to be abusive to you.
+Blood may be thicker than water, but it doesn’t entitle any toxic relative to abuse you.
 Some relatives you must love from a distance, even parents, siblings, or adult children.
 Stick to your boundaries and refuse to be part of their anger-infused situations.

 When Enough is Enough